Woodford (NSW)

 Woodford has shown very soft population growth performance across periods assessed by AreaSearch

-Based on ABS population updates for the broader area and new addresses validated by AreaSearch, as of Nov 2025, Woodford's estimated population is around 1,953.
-This reflects an increase of 0 people since the 2021 Census, which reported a population of 1,953 people.
-The change was inferred from the resident population of 1,952 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
-This level of population equates to a density ratio of 270 persons per square kilometer.
-Woodford's 0.0% growth since census positions it within 1.6 percentage points of the SA3 area (1.6%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth, contributing approximately 62.0% of overall population gains during recent periods.
+Woodford's population is estimated at 1,953 as of Feb 2026.
+This figure remains unchanged from the 2021 Census, which also reported a population of 1,953 people.
+The resident population estimate by AreaSearch, based on latest ERP data release by ABS (June 2024), is 1,952 with an additional 7 validated new addresses since the Census date.
+This results in a density ratio of 270 persons per square kilometer.
+Since the census, Woodford's population growth rate is 0.0%, which is within 1.7 percentage points of the SA3 area's growth rate (1.7%).
+Natural growth contributed approximately 62.0% of overall population gains in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends indicate a population increase just below the median of statistical areas across the nation, with the area expected to expand by 101 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.2% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends anticipate lower quartile growth, with Woodford expected to expand by 97 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 4.1% over the 17-year period.

 Frequently Asked Questions - Population